Project Portfolio Management is the selection, prioritization, and Control of an organization’s projects and programs.

 Role of a Portfolio Manager

 A portfolio manager’s role is to select the projects and programs that deliver the organization’s strategy and deliver the capability to enable those projects and programs to be delivered in the specified parameters.

 Project Portfolio manager job to have a “Birds Eye View” on all the projects and programs related to an organization.

 A portfolio manager looks after strategic development, project and program management, and change management simultaneously.

 The portfolio manager continuously evaluates the organization’s project and programs to prioritize and even dump or remove if no longer serving the organization.

 PPM & Project Management

-To understand, let’s start from the basics – Hope you may know already theses terms & skip if you wanted to head next.
+To understand, let’s start from the basics – I hope you may already know these terms & skip them if you wanted to head next.

 For example, you are to build a Mall, road, bridge, Plant erection, etc., are one-time unique tasks & we call it a Project.
 Making tea or cleaning a house is not a Project as it is not Unique – It’s called operation.

 It’s a group of “related” projects that we can manage in a coordinated way.
 This is done to get collective benefits as we cannot control these by one.

 For example, we have a project for Parking, and the other is for a Road.
 We will manage them through a Program as activities are closely related and hence beneficial.
 A dissimilar project can’t form a Program.

-The basic difference between portfolio & program is: in a program, only related projects are included, but the portfolio won’t mind any to have any.
+The basic difference between portfolio & program is that only related projects are included in a program, but the portfolio won’t mind any to have any.

 A discipline uses principles and procedures to help manage a project to deliver a unique outcome, such as a product, result, or service.
 The person responsible for running a project is called a Project Manager as per the PMI standard.
 He has the Charter to efficiently utilize the project resources by applying the project management process.